kiwi0fruit/pyppdf/README.rst

                                    options.
 Has predefined defaults.
      -u, --upd TEXT                Same as --args dict but --upd dict is recursively merged into --args.
      -o, --out TEXT                Output file path.
-If not set then writes to stdout.
+If not set then writes base64 encoded pdf to stdout.
      -s, --self-contained BOOLEAN  Set when then there is no remote content.
                                    Performance will be opitmized for no remote content.
 Has priority over --temp.